Numann-Malik/Food-Sales-Predictions/README.md

 ## Visual insights from the data

-Below are a subset of eploratory and explanatory data visualizations:
+Below are a subset of exploratory and explanatory data visualizations to help us understand any trends in the data:

 ![MRP](MRP.png)